Snake River Fishing

 Aerial View of Hells Canyon

-Hells Canyon, a ten-mile-wide canyon on the border of eastern Oregon and western Idaho, is the deepest river gorge in the United States and the second deepest in North America.
-At its lowest, 7,993 feet, Hells Canyon is 2,000 feet deeper than the Grand Canyon and averages 5,500 feet deep for over 70 miles.
+Hells Canyon, a ten-mile-wide canyon on the border of eastern Oregon and western Idaho, is the deepest river gorge in North America.
+Hells Canyon is 2,000 feet deeper than the Grand Canyon and averages 5,500 feet deep for over 70 miles.

-You’ll float 50 miles from the put-in at Hells Canyon Dam to the take-out at Pittsburg Landing.
+You’ll float 36 miles from the Hells Canyon Dam put-in to the Pittsburg Landing take-out.
 Four-day trips include exciting white water with several III and IV-class rapids such as Wild Sheep, Granite, Waterspout, and Rush Creek, to name a few.

 Sturgeon Fishing on the Snake River